flavio-fernandes/devstack-nodes/README.rst

 This repo provides a Vagrantfile with provisioning that one can use to easily get a cluster of nodes configured with DevStack.

-**More info on using repository will be available in the near future.**

 Usage
 -----